A Comparative Evaluation of Quantification Methods: Results

 \subsubsection{Influence of Distribution Shift}

-In the context of quantification, a shift of the distribution of the target labels $Y$ between training and test set is assumed.
+In the context of quantification, a shift of the distribution of the class labels $Y$ between training and test set is assumed.
 It could be expected that the size of distribution shift affects the difficulty of the quantification task, as we assume that stronger shifts make accurate quantification more challenging.
-For that reason, we now take a closer look at the impact of this distribution shift to find out which methods are more or less sensitive to the amount of distribution shift.
+For that reason, we now take a closer look at the impact of this distribution shift to find out which methods are more or less sensitive to the severity of a distribution shift.
 In that context, we categorize all settings into three scenarios, namely a minor shift, a medium shift, and a major shift in these distributions.
 More precisely, we consider the shift to be \begin{itemize} \item minor, if the distribution shift is lower than 0.4 in $L_1$ distance, \item medium, if the distribution shift is bigger or equal to 0.4 and lower than 0.8 in $L_1$ distance, \item major, if the distribution shift is bigger or equal to 0.8 in $L_1$ distance. \end{itemize}

 We depict the aggregated performance of the quantification algorithms under these three kinds of shifts in Figure \ref{fig:shift}.
-Unsurprisingly, we can observe that the performance of all quantification algorithms generally deteriorates with an increasing shift in target distributions.
+Unsurprisingly, we can observe that the performance of all quantification algorithms generally deteriorates with an increasing shift in class distributions.
 In that regard, the effect appears to be the strongest for classification-based approaches, in particular for the \emph{Quantification Forests} and the \emph{PCC} method.
-The only exception to this principle appears to be the nearest-neighbor-based \emph{PWK} quantifier, which with respect to the NKLD error appears relatively robust towards distribution shift, as can also be seen by the average rankings (cf. Appendix).
-Contrarily, the algorithms which yielded the best overall performances, that is, the \emph{DyS} framework and, in particular, the \emph{MS} method, also appear the most robust to larger shifts.
-Next to these two algorithms, also the other threshold selection policies and \emph{Friedman's method (FM)} appear relatively robust to distribution shift.
-Strong performance under minor shift is also achieved by the \emph{PAC/GPAC} algorithms, which, however, appear to fall significantly behind the top two methods for increasing shifts.
+The only exception to this principle appears to be the nearest-neighbor-based \emph{PWK} quantifier, which with respect to the NKLD error scores appears relatively robust toward distribution shift.
+Further, the \emph{readme}, \emph{PAC} and \emph{GPAC} methods also appear to be affected strongly by increasing distribution shift, which is exemplified by the drop in their average rankings per dataset (cf. Appendix \ref{ap:main}, Figure \ref{fig:cd_shift}).
+Contrarily, the \emph{HDy} and \emph{FMM} methods appear the most robust to larger shifts.